- Tours & Events

 Salmon farming in B.C. is an important coastal industry with farming operations mainly in small rural areas, including Port Hardy, Port McNeill, Tofino and Campbell River, as well as in First Nations communities, such as Klemtu and Ahousaht.

-About 76,000 tonnes of salmon is grown in B.C. annually, which accounts for 95% of the total provincial output.
-B.C salmon farmers grow 58% of all salmon raised in Canada and account for 60% of the total landed value of seafood in British Columbia.
+Members of the BC Salmon Farmers Association produce approx. 76,000 tonnes of salmon annually - growing 58% of all salmon raised in Canada and accounting for 60% of the total landed value of seafood in British Columbia.

 Farm-raised salmon is B.C.’s highest valued seafood product, and the province’s second most valuable agricultural crop.
 With approximately 70% of the annual harvest exported, farm-raised salmon is B.C.’s top agricultural export, going to 11 countries around the world - with 85% of exports destined for the United States, and the emerging Asian market accounting for about 15% of all exports.

 In 2015, trade with Asia was up 38% over the previous record in in 2013, with B.C. exporting fresh farm-raised salmon for the first time to South Korea (Statistics Canada CATSNET Analytics, 2015).